SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/cpp/index.rst

 Compiling and running the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the C++ application, run the following command from the directory that contains the code and header file
+To build this code, use

 .. code-block:: console